 The Gay Liberation Front and First Pride

-One of the major organizations that came out from the 1960s was the Gay Liberation Front.
+One of the major organizations that came out in the 1960s was the Gay Liberation Front.
 While such organizations existed before the Stonewall riots as well, such as the Mattachine Society, they became obsolete because they were considered too traditional.
 They weren’t able to do enough to match the frustration felt by queer people.

 The Gay Liberation Front was more radical with the change it sought to bring.
 It was inclusive of the entire LGBTQ+ community and was feminist in its practices.
 The early founders would meet at the Stonewall Inn after the riots broke out for nights in the end.
 What resulted was a series of protests and marches.
 They planned and carried out the first Pride Movement on July 28, 1970, on the one-year anniversary of the Stonewall Riots.